UniversityOfPlymouth-Electronics/Embedded-Systems/level4/TASK101.md

 ```

 #### Flashing the LED
-If we were to switch the pin ON and OFF in successsion:
+If we were to switch the pin ON and OFF in succession:

 ```C++
 greenLED = 1;